PiotrG25/PpcNiSnrettepNgised/README.md

 ## Builder
 Pizza is an object to be built

-PizzaBuilder is an object builder
+PizzaBuilder is an object builder, with many builder derivatives

 and PizzaCook is a builder director